ioBroker/ioBroker.hm-rega/README.md

 ```

 ### My Rega API is running at another port than 8181 (HTTPS: 48181), can I use the adapter anyway?
-If you Rega API is running at a non default port (which should only happen in edge cases), we assume that you are familiar
+If your Rega API is running at a non default port (which should only happen in edge cases), we assume that you are familiar
 with the ioBroker CLI.
 You can change the port via `iob set hm-rega.<instance> --homematicPort <port>`

 ## Changelog